Zach Justice: Career

-Justice wrote the Steve Carr directed movie, Breaking Up With Mom and Dad.
-In June 2020, he co-founded Dropouts University Studios, alongside Indiana Massara and Jared Bailey.
-The Dropouts podcast have hosted LaurDIY, Tana Mongeau, Manny MUA, Laura Lee, Sam and Colby, amongst many others.
+In June 2020, he co-founded Dropouts University Studios, a media production company, alongside Indiana Massara and Jared Bailey.
+The company focuses on creator-driven content, particularly podcasts and sketch comedy.
+The Dropouts podcast, produced by the studio, have hosted LaurDIY, Tana Mongeau, Manny MUA, Laura Lee, Sam and Colby, amongst many others.
 He is managed by Fixated, which is partnered with Eldridge Industries.
-He also participated in The Re-Start television series as Mason and in Dead of Night as Donnie Harris.